ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 28, 2022: Tendermint's Polka

+Tendermint Consensus selects a validator in round robin fashion.
+The validator with most stake is chosen first, then 2nd and son.
+A validator proposes a block gets votes in two phases.
+Pre Commit and Commit, each requiring 2/3 or more votes (called polka) If a node rejects the proposal or doesn't respond, it's vote is considered nil.
+2/3rd of the votes is called Polka.

 #### Jan 27, 2022: Libra CryptoCurrency

 Facebook's libra cryptocurrency is based on HotStuff consensus protocol.